wsmeichinllc/pightstand/readme.md

 +  first detected [WeMo plug](https://www.belkin.com/us/p/P-F7C063/) is toggled
 +  quits on error

 A cron job relaunches this every minute.
-Sometimes it fails to toggle the light, and I haven't started to debug it.
+Sometimes it fails to toggle the light; I haven't started to debug it.
 Killing the process (also power-cycling the raspberry pi) generally clears this up.
 It's been suggested that I squirt XML directly to its IP address and skip the library, but I'd rather understand what's going on.
 This will need to support more WeMo devices in the near future.

 #### papirus-image